Skip navigation

 What is it used for?

-- Check whether cancer has spread to your brain and/or spinal cord (This is done only if you have symptoms.)
+• Check whether cancer has spread to your brain and/or spinal cord.
+This is done only if you have symptoms of these types of cancer.

 Why do I need a beta-2 microglobulin tumor marker test?

-If you have been diagnosed with multiple myeloma, chronic lymphocytic leukemia, or certain types of lymphoma, you may need a B2M test to find out how serious your disease is.
-B2M testing can help monitor your cancer and check whether your treatment is working.
+You may need this test if you've been diagnosed with multiple myeloma, chronic lymphocytic leukemia, or certain types of lymphoma.
+A B2M test can help determine how serious your disease is, monitor your cancer over time, and check how well your treatment is working.

 What happens during a beta-2 microglobulin tumor marker test?